-Trump Announces New Economic Sanctions Against Iran's Leaders
+Trump Levels New Economic Sanctions On Iran's Leaders

 President Trump has announced new sanctions against the Iranian government, after Iran downed a U.S. drone over the Strait of Hormuz.